-The City is addressing the funding level of its pensions.
-The City's three pension plans (which are the Municipal Pension Plan of the City of Pittsburgh (for non-uniformed employees) the Policemen's Relief and Pension Plan of the City of Pittsburgh, and the Firemen's Relief and Pension Plan of the City of Pittsburgh (collectively, the "Pension Plans") are currently underfunded.
+The City's three pension plans are the Municipal Pension Plan of the City of Pittsburgh (for nonuniformed employees), the Policemen's Relief and Pension Plan of the City of Pittsburgh, and the Firemen's Relief and Pension Plan of the City of Pittsburgh (collectively, the "Pension Plans").
+The assets of the Pension Plans are administered by the Comprehensive Municipal Pension Trust Fund (the "Fund").